Skip to main content

 • Security

-Eliminating lost sales opportunities in Vietnamese stores Accomplishing a global project to renew system infrastructure within a short space of time
+Eliminating lost sales opportunities in Vietnamese stores.
+Accomplishing a global project to renew system infrastructure within a short span of time.

 Ministop Co., Ltd. operates the Ministop convenience store chain both domestically and internationally.